 Most Unique Crème Brûlée

 When I first tried this dessert, I absolutely loved it, but when I wanted to try it again, I couldn’t remember where it was from.
 I searched periodically for about a week until I finally found it.
 The brûléed cheesecake from Capital Grille.
 It is served with a sweet and tangy berry compote and some fresh fruit to accompany the brûléed cheesecake.
 This dish is not traditional at all, but it is served in a similar style and is wonderfully delicious.

 Runner Up Crème Brûlée

 Péché is a wonderful French restaurant downtown on W. 4th Street.
 The food and especially the cocktails at this restaurant are worth going back for, but their crème brûlée is also amazing.
-It is served in the classic style but is also accompanied with rotating pasties.
+It is served in the classic style but is also accompanied by rotating pasties.
 Sometimes they’ve had Kouign-Amman pastries, a buttery and crispy layered dough with sugar in between the layers.
 They are perfect for dipping in the custard or eating by themselves.
 Other times they have even had white chocolate macarons.